-The Indiana Department of Child Services (DCS) will have an Indiana Child Welfare Information Services (ICWIS) approved Case Plan (SF 2956/DCS 0046) within 45 days of removal or disposition, whichever comes first for:
+The Indiana Department of Child Services (DCS) will have a Management Gateway for Indiana's Kids (MaGIK) approved Case Plan (SF 2956) within 45 days of removal or disposition, whichever comes first for:

 - 1. Every child who has been adjudicated a Child in Need of Services (CHINS); - 2.
 All children with an open case type;